LGBTQ+ single parents

 It has been successfully argued that because women tend to have increased childcare responsibilities nationally, a policy insisting on working long work hours would indirectly discriminate against them based on their sex.
 Related provisions exist for men but under direct discrimination.

 Direct discrimination is when an employer treats you differently and worse than someone else because of who you are.
-There are numerous protected characteristics under the Equality Act 2010, including representing as LGBT+.
+There are numerous protected characteristics under the Equality Act 2010, including representing as a LGBTQ+ person.

 Fathers cannot claim indirect sex discrimination for childcare reasons because they are not commonly associated with childcare responsibilities.
 However, if a man is not allowed flexible working by their employer when women working in similar positions have been, that could be considered a form of direct sex discrimination.